abdelrahmanali15/CircuitCruncher/README.md

 ### Saving SPICE Variables
 The script `save_spi.py` generates a SPICE save file for specified variables.
-For this script to work correctly you need to add the option `.options savecurrents` before your control block in xschem or ngpice spice file.
+> **Note:** For this script to work correctly you need to add the option `.options savecurrents` before your control block in xschem or ngspice spice file.

 ```python
 # save_spi.py